Waco siege: Background

 After the death of Lois Roden in November 1986 and probate of her estate in January 1987, Howell attempted to gain control of Mount Carmel Center by force.
 George Roden had dug up the casket of Anna Hughes from the Davidian cemetery and had challenged Howell to a resurrection contest to prove who was the rightful heir to the leadership.
 Howell instead went to the police and claimed Roden was guilty of corpse abuse, but the county prosecutors refused to file charges without proof.

 On November 3, 1987, Howell and seven armed companions tried to get into the Mount Carmel chapel, intending to photograph the body in the casket as incriminating evidence.
 Roden was informed of the interlopers and opened fire.
 The Sheriff's Department responded about 20 minutes into the gunfight, during which Roden had been wounded.
 Sheriff Harwell got Howell on the phone and told him to stop shooting and surrender.
 Howell and his companions, dubbed the "Rodenville Eight" by the media, were tried for attempted murder on April 12, 1988.
 Seven were acquitted, and the jury hung on Howell's verdict.
 The county prosecutors did not press the case further.

 Even with all the effort to bring the casket to court, the standing judge refused to use it as evidence for the case.
 Judge Herman Fitts ruled that the courtroom is no place for a casket when defense attorney Gary Coker requested it be used as evidence for the case.
-During questions about the casket, Roden admitted to attempting to resurrect Anne Hughes on three occasions.
-The Rodenville Eight were forced to carry the casket down the street to a van awaiting the body.
+Eight men, including six of the defendants, were forced to carry the casket away from the courthouse and down the street to a van awaiting the body.
+In response to questions about the body, Roden admitted to attempting to resurrect Hughes on three occasions.